jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 is a convenient waterfront option.
 Soups, salads, and sandwiches dominate the menu, alongside craft beer, wine, and desserts.
 Expect crowd-pleasers like grilled cheese and hot dogs, plus elevated picks like Reubens or shrimp salad.
-The patio views are a bonus—worth stepping out for even if you eat inside.
+The patio views are a bonus.
+It's worth stepping out for even if you eat inside.

 <img
   src="/assets/img/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns/lunch-at-lawsons-on-the-creek-in-new-bern-nc-665.webp"